-- · Communicate effectively, both orally and in writing - Utilize computer applications - Work effectively in teams - · Transfer to a four-year college or university at a junior level - 3.
+- · Communicate effectively, both orally and in writing - Utilize computer applications - · Work effectively in teams - 3.
 The CPA Preparation Certificate is for those individuals who hold a bachelor's degree in some area other than accounting and need to meet the current education requirements of 57 credit hours in business and accounting to sit for the Uniform CPA Examination in Maryland.
 CPA candidates must have completed a total of 150 credit hours.

-For more information about the Accounting programs, call 301-322-0126.
+For more information about the Accounting programs, call 301-322-0713.